mehmetcc/mehmetcc.github.io/src/content/posts/definitive-guide-to-bloom-filters-in-rust.md

 pubDate: 2025-12-27
 tags: ["Rust", "Data Structures", "Bloom Filter"]
 ---
-I read a Reddit post a while ago with a meme attached, making fun of people who had just learned about Arena's and Bloom Filters and tried to apply their new-found knowledge to everything.
+I read a Reddit post a while ago with a meme attached, making fun of people who had just learned about Arenas and Bloom Filters and tried to apply their new-found knowledge to everything.
 For what it's worth, if you have recently acquired a hammer, everything is a nail.

-I know every programming language community has its own idea of what Arena's are, so it’s pointless to think of it as a single thing, but rather a concept of being totally zen.
-And maybe the real Arena's were the friends we made along the way.
+I know every programming language community has its own idea of what Arenas are, so it’s pointless to think of it as a single thing, but rather a concept of being totally zen.
+And maybe the real Arenas were the friends we made along the way.

 But Bloom Filters are different.
 They have been an integral part of the Computer Science ethos long before I was born and have been applied to many problems that are worth solving.
 I used them in a plethora of languages, implemented them over and over again.
 So I was confident enough in my practical skills to implement one.
 Only after running `cargo new bloom_filter`, I realized I did not know what I was supposed to do without copy-pasting a bunch of formulas I didn’t understand onto my screen.